kungfauxhustle/OpulentSuit/README.md

 Download From: [Thunderstore](https://thunderstore.io/c/lethal-company/p/kungfauxhustle/OpulentSuit/)

-A set of Opulent Suits for the "Great Great Asset To The Company (TM)" and co.
+Package includes a set of Opulent Suits for the "Great Great Asset To The Company (TM)" and co.
 Includes Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, and White variations.

 ![In Game Screenshot](OpulentMetallic.png)